twitter/finatra/_sources/user-guide/getting-started/flags.rst.txt

 Flags Without Defaults
 ----------------------

+Flags defined without a default value are typically considered to be "mandatory" flags.
+That is, a command-line value MUST be supplied and it is not expected that the server will be able to correctly function without a supplied value.

-When creating a Flag, the returned Flag is parameterized to the type of the supplied default argument, e.g., the method signature looks like this:
+When creating a Flag, the returned Flag instance is parameterized to the type of the supplied default argument, e.g., the method signature looks like this:

 .. code:: scala